Alexwcjung/S24Corpus-final/README.md

 ### Interpretation
-The expected frequencies are calculated under the assumption that there is no difference in the use of passive constructions between spoken and written texts.
-The actual use of 'be' and 'get' passives in spoken and written texts is different from what we expected, showing a significant difference from the expected frequencies.
+The Chi-square test results show a highly significant difference between the observed and expected frequencies of passive constructions in spoken and written texts.
+This leads to the rejection of the null hypothesis, indicating that the differences in the usage of 'be + past participle' and 'get + past participle' between spoken and written texts are statistically significant.
+Specifically, 'be + past participle' is predominant in both forms, while 'get + past participle' is more frequent in spoken texts compared to written texts, though it remains less common overall.

 - For 'be + past participle' in spoken texts, the observed frequency (1794) is slightly lower than the expected frequency (1891.65).
 - For 'get + past participle' in spoken texts, the observed frequency (128) is much higher than the expected frequency (30.35).
 - For 'be + past participle' in written texts, the observed frequency (13910) is slightly higher than the expected frequency (13812.35).
 - For 'get + past participle' in written texts, the observed frequency (124) is much lower than the expected frequency (221.65).

-The Chi-square test results show a highly significant difference between the observed and expected frequencies of passive constructions in spoken and written texts.
-This leads to the rejection of the null hypothesis, indicating that the differences in the usage of 'be + past participle' and 'get + past participle' between spoken and written texts are statistically significant.
-Specifically, 'be + past participle' is predominant in both forms, while 'get + past participle' is more frequent in spoken texts compared to written texts, though it remains less common overall.

 ## 5. Conclusion
 The analysis reveals a significant difference in the use of passive constructions ('be + past participle' and 'get + past participle') between spoken and written texts.
 Specifically, 'be + past participle' is far more prevalent in both spoken and written forms.
 In contrast, 'get + past participle' appears more frequently in spoken texts than in written texts, although it is generally less common.
 The higher occurrence of 'get + past participle' in spoken texts may be attributed to its more conversational nature, whereas 'be + past participle' remains the standard in written texts.
 These findings are valuable for linguistic studies, enhancing our understanding of English grammar across different modes of communication.